Camelback Mountain, Arizona

 For Adventurers: Head to Red Rock Canyon to hike on more than 25 trails amid the vividly colored formations that give it its name.
 (Again, be sure to pack plenty of water.)

-For Shoppers & Relaxation Seekers: There are thousands ways to max out your credit limit along the Strip — from high-end designer boutiques to department stores and national chain stores at the Fashion Show Mall, to bargains at Marshall’s and DSW (right across Las Vegas Blvd. from the Park MGM).
+For Shoppers & Relaxation Seekers: There are thousands of ways to max out your credit limit along the Strip — from high-end designer boutiques to department stores and national chain stores at the Fashion Show Mall to bargains at Marshall’s and DSW (right across Las Vegas Blvd. from the Park MGM).

 Find The Best Cruises